 So, this is a Fender Mexico guitar and has a host of brilliant and musical additions.
 Where to start, though?
-The neck is a chunky V shape which is TREMENDOUS, single-handedly rewriting lots of opinions on V-profiles to many players, this one included!
+The neck is a chunky V shape which feels tremendous, single-handedly rewriting lots of opinions on V-profiles to many players, this one included!

 O’Brien is a subtle man so there is no actual signature to be found on this guitar.
 What there is, is a nice little sacred geometry etching on the neck plate to pinpoint this as an out-of-the-ordinary guitar.
 Massive bonus points also go to whoever decided to reposition the input jack to the side of the guitar instead of on the face.
 Fender: can this be the future, please?

 Basically, if you don’t yet have a Stratocaster, buy this one.
 Seriously.
 Your playing will just evolve.